UniSwarm/uDevkit-SDK/support/archi/pic32mk/README.md

 This family is splitted into six subfamilies :

+* GPG : Global Purpose
-* GPD : Global Purpose
+* GPD : Global Purpose with more peripherals
 * GPK : GPD with ECC flash
 * GPE : GPD with 4 CAN peripherals
-* GPL : GPD with 4 CAN Fd peripherals and ECC flash
+* MCJ : GPD with 1 CAN Fd peripheral and Motor Control special features (QEI and enhanced PWM)
 * MCF : GPD with 4 CAN peripherals and Motor Control special features (QEI and enhanced PWM)
 * MCM : GPD with 4 CAN Fd peripheral, Motor Control special features (QEI and enhanced PWM) and ECC flash